 This qualification is appropriate for those who might like to progress to a degree in a related discipline.

-This qualification is designed for post-16 learners and falls under the oversight of the Department of Business, Energy and Industrial Strategy (BEIS) and the Education Skills Funding Agency (ESFA).
-A significant number of learners will undertake these qualifications post-19.
+This qualification is designed for post-16 students and falls under the oversight of the Department of Business, Energy and Industrial Strategy (BEIS) and the Education Skills Funding Agency (ESFA).
+A significant number of students will undertake these qualifications post-19.

 Following its 2012 review of post-19 qualifications the ESFA removed 1,800 qualifications from public funding and a further 1,000 in 2014.
 In March 2014 the government published a Reform Plan for Vocational Education.